ruralroots/softflowd/README.md

 * ***Update*** *Enable/Disable* An Interface and Restart Softflowd Monitoring:

-	The *update* command takes a boolean operator appended to the command line<br>1=Enable/0=Disable
+     The *update* command takes a boolean operator appended to the command line<br>     1=Enable/0=Disable

+* **Note:** Interfaces must be pre-configured in `/etc/config/softflowd`

+	* This runtime command allows the user to  *enable* and begin monitoring a disabled interface, or *disable* and shutdown a currently active interface gracefully, and restart Softflowd.

+	 * To enable or disable an interface to be monitored permanently, you must edit this option in the `/etc/config/softflowd` file.

 	Enable wan interface `sf update wan 1`

 	Disable vpn0 interface  `sf update vpn0 0`
-	 * This runtime command allows the user to *temporarily enable* and begin monitoring a currently disabled interface, or *temporarily disable* and shutdown a currently active interface gracefully, and restart Softflowd.

-	 * To enable or disable an interface to be monitored permanently, you must edit this option in the `/etc/config/softflowd` file.